-To generate the snapshots used in constructing the reduced order model, solutions from the full model were computed using three different control rod configurations.
-The three simulations were designed to model the reactor with: 1) Both rods withdrawn; 2) Only the left rod inserted and; 3) Only the right rod inserted; these problems have been labelled F1, F2 and F3, respectively.
-The material cross-sections used in these simulation, together with the computed eigenvalues, are listed in table I. The scalar flux solutions of the three problems are shown in figure 2.
-Each solution has been normalised and were obtained using a sufficiently resolved mesh consisting of 600 finite elements.
-A constant time step of 0.5 seconds was used for the time-dependent eigenvalue solver, and each simulation was allowed to run for 750 seconds at which point steady-state was attained.
+rod inserted; these problems have been labelled F1, F2 and F3, respectively.
+The material cross-sections used in these simulation, together with the computed eigenvalues, are listed in Table I. The scalar flux solutions of the three problems are shown in Figure 2.
+Each solution has been normalised and were obtained using a sufficiently resolved mesh consisting of 600 FEs.
+A constant time step of 0.5 s was used for the time-dependent eigenvalue solver, and each simulation was allowed to run for 750 s at which point steady-state was attained.

 Initially, four snapshot matrices were created using the simulations generated from the full model.
 Each snapshot matrix was built by taking solutions from the full model at equal time intervals during each simulation.
 The time intervals were taken at every 2, 4, 8 and 16 time steps, and these snapshot matrices have been labeled s1, s2, s3 and s4, respectively.
-In total the four snapshots matrices consisted of 2235, 1128, 565 and 282 snapshots and from these 20 POD functions were constructed.
-The largest singular values for each snapshot matrix are presented in the graph of figure 3.
-This shows them all to exhibit steep declines in their singular values which decrease by 5 orders of magnitude by the 12th-16th value.
-The first 10 POD functions generated from snapshot set s4 are presented in figure 4.
-It is interesting to note that the low order functions show much slower varying profiles in comparison to the higher order ones.
-This gives the indication that whilst the low order POD functions capture the general profiles of a solution, the solution's fine detail is filled in by the POD functions located further down the expansion.
-Thus the POD formulation should act much like a multi-resolution approach.
+In total the four snapshots matrices consisted of 2235, 1128, 565 and 282 snapshots and from these 20 POD basis functions were constructed.
+The largest singular values for each snapshot matrix are presented in the graph of Figure 3.
+This shows them all to exhibit steep declines in their singular values which decrease by five orders of magnitude by the 12th-16th value.
+The first 10 POD basis functions generated from snapshot set s4 are presented in Figure 4.
+It is interesting to note that the low-order functions show much slower varying profiles in comparison with the higher order ones.
+This gives the indication that although the low-order POD basis functions capture the general profiles of a solution, the solution's fine detail is filled in by the POD basis functions located further down the expansion.
+Thus the POD formulation should act much like a multiresolution approach.